 Since we observed groups of bacteria that were associated with less severe disease it may be appropriate to apply the damage-response framework for microbial pathogenesis to CDI (74, 75).
 This framework posits that disease is not driven by a single entity, rather it is an emergent property of the responses of the host immune system, infecting microbe, C. difficile, and the indigenous microbes at the site of infection.
-In the first set of experiments, we used the same host background, C57BL/6 mice, the same infecting microbe, C. difficile RT027 clinical isolate 431, with different gut bacterial communities.
-The bacterial groups in those communities were often present in both moribund and non-moribund and across the range of histopathologic scores.
+In this set of experiments, we used the same host background, C57BL/6 mice, the same infecting microbe, C. difficile RT027 clinical isolate 431, with different gut bacterial communities.
+The bacterial groups in those communities were often present in both moribund and non-moribund mice and across the range of histopathologic scores.
 Thus, it was not merely the presence of the bacteria but their activity in response to the other microbes and host which affect the extent of the host damage.
 Additionally, while each mouse and C. difficile population had the same genetic background, they too were reacting to the specific microbial community.
 Different gut microbial communities can also have different effects on the host immune responses (76).
 Disease severity is driven by the cumulative effect of the host immune response and the activity of C. difficile and the gut bacteria.
 C. difficile drives host damage through the production of toxin.
 The gut microbiota can modulate host damage through the balance of metabolic and competitive interactions with C. difficile, such as bacteriocin production or mucin degradation, and interactions with the host, such as host mucus glycosylation or intestinal IL-33 expression (15, 77).
 For example, low levels of mucin degradation can provide nutrients to other community members producing a diverse non-damaging community (78).
 However, if mucin degradation becomes too great it reduces the protective function of the mucin layer and exposes the epithelial cells.
 This over-harvesting can contribute to the host damage due to other members producing toxin.
 Thus, the resultant intestinal damage is the balance of all activities in the gut environment.
 Host damage is the emergent property of numerous damage-response curves, such as one for host immune response, one for C. difficile activity and another for microbiome community activity, each of which are a composite curve of the individual activities from each group, such as antibody production, neutrophil infiltration, toxin production, sporulation, fiber and mucin degradation.
 Therefore, while we have identified populations of interest, it may be necessary to target multiple types of bacteria to reduce the community interactions contributing to host damage.

 Here we have shown several bacterial groups and their relative abundances associated with variation in CDI disease severity.
 Further understanding how the microbiome affects severity in patients could reduce the amount of adverse CDI outcomes.
 When a patient is diagnosed with CDI, the gut community composition, in addition to the traditionally obtained clinical information, may improve our severity prediction and guide prophylactic treatment.
 Treating the microbiome at the time of diagnosis, in addition to C. difficile, may prevent the infection from becoming more severe.